tombresee/SensorAnalysis/index.md

 ##  Array of Things (AoT)

-Towards a deeper understanding of IoT Unsupervised Learning techniques and sensor KPI parameter anomaly detection
+Towards a deeper understanding of IoT Unsupervised Learning techniques and sensor KPI parameter anomaly detection for AI Edge Computing tactics

 <br>